 To be fair, I’ve had a number of days where it’s just nope, too tired, not doing it.
 I try (and fail) to stop beating myself up over it and remember that fitness is a lifetime thing, one skipped session to help me cope mentally is not something to be ashamed of.” – MissBernkastel

 Thank you to all the redditers who submitted their responses to my query.
 Credit goes to all.
 I hope to get more from you again soon.
-I have learned a lot from your replies.
+I have learned a lot about fitness motivation for women from your replies.
 I hope our readers get to take home some inspiration too.
 It’s not just about having a great body that makes women go to the gym.
 It’s not just the curve that they have to maintain or try to get.
 More than that, it’s discipline that makes women want to stay fit.